Work with Schema Builder

 Cool!
 If you go back through Object Manager, you’ll see your new object shows up the same way your Property, Offer, and Favorite objects do.

 We’ve learned a lot in this module.
-First, we talked about the data model and the database.
-We covered objects, fields, and records and created some of each for our DreamHouse app.
-Then we talked about relationships between objects and how you can visualize your data model using Schema Builder.
+First, you learned about the data model and the database including objects, fields, and records and created some of each for our DreamHouse app.
+Then you learned about relationships between objects and how you can visualize your data model using Schema Builder.

 As you start to dive into more advanced content, you’ll see custom objects and fields everywhere.
 Before you know it, you’ll be a data modeling pro.
 Happy building!